Migrating AppDelegate to SceneDelegate

 Why Migrate?

 Starting with iOS 13, Apple introduced the Scene-based architecture to support multiple windows and improve app lifecycle management.
-Migrating to SceneDelegate
+Migrating to SceneDelegate is necessary to take advantage of modern iOS features, such as:

 - Multi-window support on iPadOS.